Click to Skip Ahead

 A hypoallergenic dog breed is a breed that’s promoted as less likely to produce an allergic reaction than other breeds, making it ideal for people with dog allergies.
 Generally, these dogs are low shedding.

-A dog being truly hypoallergenic is mostly a myth unfortunately.
-They don’t exist, but there is a possibility that an individual dog produces less allergy inducing proteins, thus limiting the allergic response.
+A dog being truly hypoallergenic is mostly a myth, unfortunately.
+They don’t exist, but there is a possibility that an individual dog produces less allergy-inducing proteins, thus limiting the allergic response.

-Unfortunately, all dogs produce proteins that can trigger allergies, and they’re not just found in the coat.
+Unfortunately, all dogs produce proteins that can trigger allergies, and they are not just found in the coat.
 There are so far 7 canine allergens described, Can f1 to Can f7.
 Dog allergens exist in the dander, saliva, and urine.
 Comparatively, fewer proteins are actually found in the fur, so there’s not always much of a difference with a low-shedding dog.

 Contact with any of these substances can cause reactions in people with allergies.
 Based on a study from 2012, there was actually higher production of allergens from so-called hypoallergenic dogs than normal dogs.1